nova-pkgs/python/Doc/library/logging.config.rst

 The ``format`` entry is the overall format string, and the ``datefmt`` entry is the :func:`strftime`\ -compatible date/time format string.
-If empty, the package substitutes something which is almost equivalent to specifying the date format string ``'%Y-%m-%d %H:%M:%S'``.
-This format also specifies milliseconds, which are appended to the result of using the above format string, with a comma separator.
-An example time in this format is ``2003-01-23 00:29:50,411``.
+If empty, the package substitutes ISO8601 format date/times, which is almost equivalent to specifying the date format string ``'%Y-%m-%d %H:%M:%S'``.
+The ISO8601 format also specifies milliseconds, which are appended to the result of using the above format string, with a comma separator.
+An example time in ISO8601 format is ``2003-01-23 00:29:50,411``.

 The ``class`` entry is optional.
 It indicates the name of the formatter's class (as a dotted module and class name.)
 This option is useful for instantiating a